JustAntoRS/RayCasting-nim/README.md

 ## Actual State

-At the moment the code available is a direct translation from the code available in the tutorial to Nim, in the near future I will continue the tutorial and improve the engine with more features
+At this moment the program it just a direct translation from the code on the tutorial to Nim with some changes to adapt ir better to Nim cool features.

-The goal is to made an engine I can use to create some games because I really like the aesthetic of RayCasting :)
+## TODO

+- [ ] Textures
+- [ ] Map generation tool
+- [ ] Sprites